-Phase Description Financing Source Priors 2016 Adopted 2017 Adopted 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Construction/Rehab Comm Dev.
+Phase Description Financing Source Priors 2016 Adopted 2017 Proposed 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Construction/Rehab Comm Dev.
 Block Grnt 1,250 125 125 0 0 0 250 Total Project Cost 1,250 125 125 0 0 0 250

-Project: Facelift ProgramLocation: Scattered Site Owner Occupied Single Family Homes in Districts 6, 7, 8 and 11

-NeighborWorks Home Partners's Facelift Program provides home improvement loans and grants and construction management services for home improvement projects for eligible low-to-moderate income single family owner occupied homes in the core neighborhoods of St. Paul hit hardest by the housing crisis - Districts 6, 7, 8 and 11.

-These funds would be used in the form of below market rate amortizing loans, deferred due on sale and forgiven loans to home owners living in Frogtown, North End, Summit University and Hamline Midway neighborhoods of St. Paul (District 6,7,8 and 11) for health and safety related improvements to their owner occupied homes.
-The focus communities for this program have some of the oldest housing stock in the City of St. Paul.
-They also have lower median incomes, which mean many families cannot afford to make repairs that are needed.
-These homes suffer greatly from deferred maintenance issues which often lead to developing home problems.
+Project: Facelift Program Log No.: RE-5502583 Location: Scattered Site Owner Occupied Single Family Homes in Districts and 11 6, 7, 8 Activity No.: Department: Planning and Economic Development Contact: Ron Ross District: Description: NeighborWorks Home Partners's Facelift Program provides home improvement loans and grants and construction management services for home improvement projects for eligible low-to-moderate income single family owner occupied homes in the core neighborhoods of St. Paul hit hardest by the housing crisis - Districts 6, 7, 8 and 11.
+These for on sale and Har related in have so incomes cation: unds would be used in the form of below market rate amortizing loans, deferred due and forgiven loans to home owners living in Frogtown, North End, Summit University mline Midway neighborhoods of St. Paul (District 6,7,8 and 11) for health and safety mprovements to their owner occupied homes.
+The focus communities for this program me of the oldest housing stock in the City of St. Paul.
+They also have lower median s, which mean many families cannot afford to make repairs that are needed.
+These suffer greatly from deferred maintenance issues which often lead to developing home s.
+1

-Phase Description Financing Source Priors 2016 Adopted 2017 Adopted 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Construction/Rehab Comm Dev.
+Phase Description Financing Source Priors 2016 Adopted 2017 Proposed 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Construction/Rehab Comm Dev.
 Block Grnt 800 200 200 0 0 0 400 Total Project Cost 800 200 200 0 0 0 400